Tommy Lee: Relationships

 Lee has been married four times.

-His first wife was Elaine Starchuk, whom he married in 1984, divorcing a year later.
+His first wife was Elaine Starchuk, whom he married in 1984 and divorced a year later.

-On May 10, 1986, Lee married for the second time, this time to actress Heather Locklear.
+On May 10, 1986, Lee married his second wife, actress Heather Locklear.
 The couple divorced in 1993.
 Their relationship was later chronicled in the Mötley Crüe biographical film The Dirt which was released in March 2019 on Netflix.

 Before meeting actress and Playboy Playmate Pamela Anderson, Lee was engaged to model Bobbie Brown.
 On February 19, 1995, just four days after meeting her, Lee married Anderson.
 They have two sons together: Brandon Thomas Lee (born June 5, 1996) and Dylan Jagger Lee (born December 29, 1997).
 The couple divorced in 1998, and were involved in a custody battle over their sons until both were granted joint custody in 2002.
 Although divorced, the couple reunited briefly upon Lee's release from jail but eventually split again in 2001.

 From 2002 until 2003, Lee was engaged to dancer Mayte Garcia, ex-wife of Prince.
 Garcia sang on Lee's album Never a Dull Moment and toured with him.

 In 2008, it was announced that Lee and his ex-wife Anderson were back together and living with each other and their children, but they split for good soon afterward.

 From 2014 until 2017, Lee was engaged to Greek-German singer Sofia Toufa.

 Lee announced on February 14, 2018, that he had proposed to his girlfriend, social media celebrity Brittany Furlan.
 They were married a year later on February 14, 2019.